-- <10% of the area of any site type is within Flood Zone 3b. - <10% of the area of any residential or mixed use (more vulnerable) site is within Flood Zone 3a. - <10% of the area of any more vulnerable site is within the high or medium risk surface water flood zone
+- A manageable proportion of any site type is within Flood Zone 3b. - A manageable proportion of any residential or mixed use (more vulnerable) site is within Flood Zone 3a.

 For sites subject to Strategic Recommendation C , due to only a small proportion of a site being at risk, it may be possible that a detailed review of site layout and / or design around the flood risk, as part of a detailed FRA at the development planning stage, may enable the site to be allocated or permitted for development.
 Or it may be possible to incorporate suitable SuDS into the site layout to mitigate surface water risk on-site, following a detailed FRA or drainage strategy.
 Similarly, in line with the daylighting policy and where there may be opportunities to do so, there could be potential to remove culverts and restore watercourses to a more natural condition.
 In many cases, opening culverts can reduce flood risk when combined with SuDS.
 A Level 2 SFRA and/or detailed site-specific FRA would be required to help inform on site layout and design.